mastodon/blog/content/posts/2025-09-11_quote_posts_are_here/index.md

 ---
 title: "Introducing quote posts"
 subtitle: "We’re expanding ways to engage while preserving author safety."
+description: "Over the years, we’ve learned just how essential quoting is to many of you.
+When done responsibly, quoting allows us to expand discussions, make new connections, and amplify underrepresented voices.
+Here's how quote posts will work on Mastodon."
 date: 2025-09-11
 author: mastodon
 draft: false